SulavSinghal/ALIKE_Frontend/README.md

-you shoould not be able to access other routes with login if token  not present redirect user to login page logout feature
+you shoould not be able to access other routes with login if token  not present redirect user to login page logout feature get the feed and add the feed in the store build userCArd